IBM/Java-MicroProfile-on-Kubernetes/README.md

 .scripts/change_image_name_osx.sh <docker_username> #For Mac users
 .scripts/change_image_name_linux.sh <docker_username> #For Linux users
 ```

-Set the value of `SOURCE_IP` env variable present in deploy-nginx.yaml file present in manifests folder with the public ip of the node.

 Deploy the microservice with the command `kubectl create -f manifests`.